goncharovastacy/goncharovastacy/README.md

 </div>

 - 💻 I’m currently working on JavaScript and React
-- 🎓 I’m currently learning React and JS improvements
+- 🎓 I’m currently learning TypeScript
 - 💬 Ask me about programming, vegetarianism, playing bass and studying English

 ### Connect with me: